Admission to the University

 Changing Your Major to the Computer Science BS (UCSB students only)

 Severely limited resources (Faculty, TAs, classrooms, labs, computing infrastructure, etc.) and our desire to provide Computer Science (CS) majors with an excellent education and learning experience, has forced the CS department to cap the number of students who change their major to Computer Science once enrolled at UCSB.
 The combination of this cap, the explosive growth in student interest in CS, and very high major retention rates, have made the CS change-of-major process extremely competitive.
 In particular, we expect to have fewer than 20 slots available and to receive over 100 petitions that meet the minimum requirements each year.
 We thus strongly encourage all students who are considering changing their major to CS to also investigate alternative courses of action.

 To ensure that students are prepared to succeed in the major, the requirements for petitioning are as follows.
 These are minimum requirements for consideration -- achieving them does not guarantee approval of the change-of-major petition or admission to the major.
 Preference will be given to those who complete these requirements at UCSB and to those with the strongest academic records.
+Students who take equivalent courses outside of UCSB must include transcripts and links to the class descriptions and syllabi for all the classes.
+Classes taken outside of UCSB must have a classroom/lab component.
 Petitions will be considered based on time to graduation and until the number of available slots have filled for the student’s graduating class.

 - A cumulative GPA of at least 3.0

 - Satisfactory completion of Computer Science 16 and 24 with a cumulative GPA of 3.2 or higher; First takes only.